phlco/sort_chall/readme.md

 Write your test in the corresponding Javascript or Ruby `sort_spec` file.

 Then spend 30 minutes implementing your code in the corresponding `sort` file.

+Issue a pull request when you're finished or at the end of 30 minutes.

+If you finish early, try sorting in the other language.